MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Upgrade-Option-Same-Hardware.md

 7. Once all the resources have been migrated, power down NODE2 (original cluster) and disconnect the storage so as to not cause any interference.
 Connect the storage to NODE1.
 Once all is connected, bring all the resources online and ensure they are functioning as should.

-## Steps for the second node
+## Step 2: Rebuild second node to Windows Server 2019

 Once you have verified everything is working as it should, NODE2 can be rebuilt to Windows Server 2019 and joined to the Cluster.

-1. Rebuild NODE2 to Windows Server 2019.
+1. Perform a clean installation of Windows Server 2019 on NODE2.
 Ensure you have added all the necessary roles, features, drivers and security updates.

 2. Now that the original cluster (CLUSTER) is gone, you can leave the new cluster name as CLUSTER1 or go back to the original name.
 If you wish to go back to the original name, follow these steps:

    a.
-On NODE1, in Failover Cluster managerright mouse click the name of the cluster (CLUSTER1) and choose **Properties**.
+On NODE1, in Failover Cluster Manager right mouse click the name of the cluster (CLUSTER1) and choose **Properties**.

    b.
 On the **General** tab, rename the cluster to CLUSTER.